bauxy/bauxy-legal/business_associate_agreement.md

 ----------------
 Version 1.6.1 - June 2016

-This Business Associate Agreement (the “Agreement”) is entered into as of {date} (the “Effective Date”), by and between {provider_name} ("Covered Entity") and Glass Health Inc. DBA Patch ("Business Associate").
+This Business Associate Agreement (the “Agreement”) is entered into as of {date} (the “Effective Date”), by and between {customer} ("Covered Entity") and Glass Health Inc. DBA Patch ("Business Associate").
 Covered Entity and Business Associate, collectively, may be referred to herein as the “Parties”.

 ### 1. Introduction